kroll-j/graphcore/spec.rst

 list-leaves
   list all nodes that have no successors, as a single column data-set.
 If there are no nodes in the graph, or all nodes are part of circles, the empty set is returned.

+set-meta VARIABLE VALUE
+  sets free-form meta VARIABLE to VALUE. if the variable does not exist, it is created. variable names may contain alphabetic characters (a-z A-Z), digits (0-9), hyphens (-) and underscores (_), and must start with an alphabetic character, a hyphen or an underscore.

+get-meta VARIABLE
+  reads a meta variable. value is returned in the status line in the form 'VALUE: string'. if the variable does not exist, the command fails.

+remove-meta VARIABLE
+  removes the named meta variable. if the variable does not exist, the command fails.

+list-meta
+  returns a data set of all existing meta variables in the form 'name,value'. the variables are listed in arbitrary order. if no variables are defined, the command returns the empty set.

 Operator Overview
 -------------------